mozilla/marketplace-frontend-docs/docs/topics/page-building.rst

                 object in the model.
 Used in conjunction with ``as``
     :param paginate: selector for the wrapper of paginatable content to enable continuous pagination
+    :param nocache: will not request-cache the response if enabled

 A basic defer block looks like::